sebadima/woo-mailerlite/README.md

 ### Credits

-This plugin is made by using the official [Mailerlite API](https://developers.mailerlite.com/docs).
+This plugin is made by using the official [MailerLite API](https://developers.mailerlite.com/docs).